Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Continuum theory for extrusion of a defect cell in a mean-field tissue

-Henceforth we denote the side to which the tissue buckles (positive $z$) the basal side and the opposite side the apical one, as this corresponds to the sign of curvature at the villus tip in the small intestine.
-The opening angle of the pyramid at the lateral face centers, $\delta/2$, the basal inradius $r_b$ and the tissue height $\tilde{h}$ define the base part.
+Henceforth we denote the side to which the tissue buckles (positive $z$) the apical side and the opposite side the basal one, as this corresponds to the situation in the experimental mCol-organoids when considering closed shells.
+Note that the sign of curvature at the villus tip in the small intestine is opposite.
+The opening angle of the pyramid at the lateral face centers, $\delta/2$, the apical inradius $r_\mathrm{a}$ and the tissue height $\tilde{h}$ define the base part.
 To consider the energy change due to extrusion and bulging, we define as the reference case the vertex model case, where the defect cell is not bulged and induces the same curvature as the tissue would.
-The spherical caps of the defect cell are uniquely defined by the basal and apical radii and the height of the caps ${h_S^{a,b}}$ (cf.~Fig.~\ref{fig:extrusion_schematic_defect_cell_in_mean_field_tissue}).
+The spherical caps of the defect cell are uniquely defined by the basal and apical radii and the height of the caps ${h_\mathrm{S}^\mathrm{a,b}}$ (cf.~Fig.~\ref{fig:extrusion_schematic_defect_cell_in_mean_field_tissue}).

-The radius of curvature of the spherical caps $R_S^{a,b}$ depends on the pressure differences between the cell and the surrounding medium $\Delta P_{a,b}$ at the corresponding side via the Young-Laplace law
+The radius of curvature of the spherical caps $R_\mathrm{S}^\mathrm{a,b}$ depends on the pressure differences between the cell and the surrounding medium $\Delta P_\mathrm{a,b}$ at the corresponding side via the Young-Laplace law

 If we assume equal pressure differences, i.e., no pressure difference between the basal and apical medium, the radii are related via